airblade/entitlement/README.md

 Often you want a page's title to match its heading.
 Although this is simple to arrange, adding Entitlement to your Gemfile instead is a one-liner.
 And I'm sure you don't want to write tests for your page titles.

+Entitlement works with Rails 3 and Rails 4.

 ## Getting started